-Don't let the term "low-impact" fool you.
-Low-impact aerobic exercise gives you a calorie-burning workout -- the perfect complement to your weight-loss plan.
-Low-impact exercises are less stressful on your joints compared to high-impact activities such as running and jumping rope.
-Low-impact aerobic activities are recommended if you're brand new to exercise, but also if you're overweight, pregnant or have an injury or chronic condition such as osteoporosis that makes high-impact activity risky.
+Don't let the term "low-impact" fool you!
+Low-impact exercise can still give you a calorie-burning workout — the perfect complement to your weight-loss or cross-training plan.
+Not only is it less stressful on your joints compared to high-impact activities like running and jumping rope, but it's perfect for those brand new to exercise, overweight, pregnant or those who have joint pain or osteoarthritis.

 Exercising on an elliptical machine gives you a thorough workout and decreases the stress on your hips, knees and back, as both feet remain grounded at all times.
-Many elliptical machines are equipped with handles that resemble ski poles, which work your upper body as well.
-Exercising on an elliptical machine is a real calorie burner, too.
-A 160-pound individual burns around 371 calories exercising for 45 minutes at a moderately intense rate.
+Plus, elliptical machines are equipped with handles that resemble ski poles, which work your upper body as well.

-Swimming slims and tones your whole body, because you use all of your muscle groups during this activity.
-The United Kingdom's National Health Service offers some tips, if you choose swimming as your activity of choice.
-Keep up a steady pace during the course of your workout.
-If you enjoy exercising in a group setting, consider trying out a water aerobics class.
-Swimming is a low-impact exercise that eats up the calories.
-Someone that weighs 160 pounds burns roughly 254 calories swimming for 30 minutes at a casual pace.
+Swimming tones your entire body, as you use all your major muscle groups during this activity.
+To get the most from your workout, keep up a steady pace during the course of your workout.
+And if you enjoy exercising in a group setting, consider trying out a water aerobics class.

 Exercise and Weight Loss